 With that screw screwed in, now we can get the plastic cover.

-Now did not only dust that plastic cover with air before but also took a microfiber clothe and gently cleaned the surface here.
+Now I did not only dust that plastic cover with air before but also took a microfiber cloth and gently cleaned the surface here.

-You have to be careful, its soft plastic so easily scratches, so don’t use a paper towel , make sure you use warm water and I made this thing look brand sparkling new check that out.
+You have to be careful.
+It’s soft plastic, so it easily scratches.
+Therefore, don’t use a paper towel.
+Make sure you use warm water, and I made this thing look brand sparkling new check that out.

-That is going to look real nice once in the car.
+That is going to look nice once in the car.

-Now there are around 8 screws that go around the edge of the black plastic, I’m going to screw those in.
-Always snug these up and don’t over tighten them because we are only screwing into plastic.
+Now there are about eight screws going around the edge of the black plastic, and I’m going to screw those in.
+Always snug these up and don’t over tighten them because we are only screwing into the plastic.

 Now we are almost done, let’s flip it over and change out the bobs.

-The 5 black knobs are the large bobs that provide the backlighting to the cluster.
-The bases knobs are the dummy lights like the wacullian or black oil or the ABS light.
+The five black knobs are the large bobs that provide the backlighting to the cluster.
+The base knobs are the dummy lights like the wacullian or black oil or the ABS light.

-Now with all our bobs right out, lets replace it with nice new LED bobs.
-The LED bob is similar in size to the stack bob so should fit.
+Now with all our bobs right out, let’s replace them with nice new LED bobs.
+The LED bob is similar in size to the stacked bob, so it should fit.

 All you do is pop out the old bob and fix a new bob.

-One thing you want to be mindful of when using the LED bobs is that in many cases polarity matters.
-When you have it plugged it in and you turn it on, it turns on in this direction and when you unplug it and just flip it around and plug it in, it might not turn on.
+One thing you want to be mindful of when using the LED bobs is that polarity matters in many cases.
+When you have it plugged in, and you turn it on, it turns on in this direction, and when you unplug it and just flip it around and plug it in, it might not turn on.

 If it doesn’t light up, take it out, flip it around and plug it back in.

 With our old bobs removed and our new LED bobs in, let’s install it into our dashboard.
-The new bob is pushed in, turn it on and make sure you have the clearance, good turn it till it clicks in the right place.
+The new bob is pushed in, turn it on and make sure you have the clearance; good turn it tills it clicks in the right place.

-Make sure you do the same exact to the other four bobs.
+Make sure you do the same to the other four bobs.

-Connect the two electrical pick tales intio the gauged.
+Connect the two electrical pick tales into the gauged.

-Slide the gauges and screw in each of the 4 screws so there is a snap.
-A drill makes up the juggle of work go faster.
-The black plastic bezel slides into place and any other pushes so that it clicks in. now we have two more screws holding in the bezel, good and now one last thing our headlight knob.
+Slide the gauges and screw in each of the four screws, so there is a snap.
+A drill makes the juggle of work go faster.
+The black plastic bezel slides into place and any other push so that it clicks in.
+Now we have two more screws holding in the bezel, good, and now one last thing, our headlight knob.
 You just push that in until it clicks just like that.

-Alright, we have our new bobs and more importantly we have our new gears which replace the old broken ones.
-Now we just need plug in the battery and let’s go out for a rude.
-I went for a little cruise around town and it looks like we fixed the odometer, check out the time lapse both the odometer and the triple odometer are working and little by little the jeep-string is getting fixed up.
+Alright, we have our new bobs, and more importantly, we have our new gears which replace the old broken ones.
+Now we just need the plugin, the battery and let’s go out for a rude.
+I went for a little cruise around town, and it looks like we fixed the odometer.
+Check out the time-lapse where both the odometer and the triple odometer are working, and little by little, the jeep-string is getting fixed up.